selinatas/Skin-Mole-Classification/README.md

 * app.py:
   Provides a user-friendly interface for classifying skin moles using pre-trained deep learning models, making it accessible for users to interact with the models without needing to
   understand the underlying code or architecture.
+ONLY NEED TO RUN THIS CODE!

 ## How to run the application ❔